 Fleas are small, dark brown insects that are found year-round across the United Kingdom and are the most prevalent skin parasite found in cats.

 Fleas are one of the most common external parasites in pets and they cause a lot of skin problems for cats that lead to irritation.
-Fleas are continually shedding eggs in your home and can lead to a home flea infestation.
+Fleas are continually shedding eggs in your home which can lead to a home flea infestation.
 Flea bites to you and your family can be costly and complicated to treat.
 Adult fleas stay in their cocoon for up to 6 months before it emerges, which makes them harder to see - this is another reason why flea treatment for cats is so important.

 Cats typically get infested with fleas through contact with other animals or from their environment.
 A house with central heating and fitted carpets creates a warm and humid condition that is perfect for fleas to flourish.
 Fleas feed on blood and then lay eggs.
 One flea can lay up to 50 eggs a day which fall off wherever your cat goes.
 The eggs hatch into larvae which live in dark recesses of your home.
 Eventually, the larvae spin a cocoon which can be present in the environment for as long as two years, waiting for the right signals to hatch into an adult flea, when the whole cycle starts again.